-Dr Francisco Anaya Blanes from Clinica Vistahermosa was kind enough to agree to be a guest on our webinar series.
+Dr Francisco Anaya Blanes from Clinica UR Vistahermosa was kind enough to agree to be a guest on our webinar series.
 He spoke to us about implantation failure in IVF cycles and when patients should consider egg donation as a possible solution to the problem.

 Implantation failure is a complex issue, frustrating for both medical professionals and the patients; it’s also the focus of much medical research and study as evidenced by the amount of publications devoted to the topic.
 Despite all this attention however, modern reproductive science is still far from being able to combat implantation failure with a 100% efficacy.

-The first problem fertility specialists have to deal with is the lack of consensus on how exactly to define an implantation failure.
+The first problem fertility specialists must deal with is the lack of consensus on how exactly to define an implantation failure.
 While on the surface the term seems fairly self-descriptive, failures can be caused by a variety of issues and manifest in a variety of ways.
 The precise definition of an implantation failure is still hotly debated amongst the medical community.

 Dr Anaya’s proposed definition of an implantation failure is as follows: “an absence of pregnancy after at least three transfers of good quality embryos (fresh or frozen) in cycles of IVF or egg donation”.
 It is important to note, however, that in Dr Anaya’s view, some female factors (such as myomas or septet uterus) aren’t considered to be implantation failure factors, as they are separate medical issues that should be resolved before implanting an embryo in the first place.
 A successful implantation, after all, requires two factors: a good quality embryo with the potential to implant itself, as well as a receptive endometrium.
-Both of these requirements must be satisfied in order to enable a successful implantation.
+Both requirements must be satisfied to enable a successful implantation.

 The second issue is the myriad of external and internal issues which can cause implantation failure: from uterine issues to the poor quality of embryos, there are dozens of issues which could cause an undesirable result.
 Dr Anaya lists several of those causes, which include, but are not limited to egg quality, embryo quality, endometrial receptivity, transfer technique, incorrect endometrial-embryo interaction, incorrect support phase luted and inadequate immunological tolerance.